ashlirankin/VisualLinkListRepresentation/README.md

 ```
 ## Linkedlist Implementation

-A linked list is an abstract data structure which is comprised of a head and a tail.
+A LinkedList is an abstract data structure which is comprised of a head and a tail.
 The head and tail are nodes and they are optional since they can be nil.

 ```swift
 public class LinkedList<T: Equatable>: CustomStringConvertible {